IZZY1996/CAS-004/README.md

 Weak algorithms are susceptible to vulnerabilities such as a *hash collision*, where the output of two different inputs is the same.

-A `Hashquine` is "A file that shows it's own hash" https://github.com/corkami/collisions/tree/master/hashquines
+A `Hashquine` is "A file that shows it's own hash" https://github.com/corkami/collisions/tree/master/hashquines and https://www.rogdham.net/2017/03/12/gif-md5-hashquine.en

 #### Secure Hashing Algorithm (SHA)
 In 2015 NIST prohibits the use of the SHA-1 hashing function within US federal agencies